glassflow/glassflow-examples/integrations/aws-kinesis-dynamodb/README.md

     cd tutorials/aws-kinesis-dynamodb
     ```

-3. Read the following tutorial to learn how to run the GlassFlow and obtain `PIPELINE_ID`, `SPACE_ID` and `PIPELINE_ACCESS_TOKEN` values: [Integrating AWS Kinesis and DynamoDB with GlassFlow](https://learn.glassflow.dev/docs/develop/tutorials/integrating-aws-kinesis-data-streams-and-dynamodb-with-glassflow)
+3. Read the following tutorial to learn how to run the GlassFlow and obtain `PIPELINE_ID` and `PIPELINE_ACCESS_TOKEN` values: [Integrating AWS Kinesis and DynamoDB with GlassFlow](https://learn.glassflow.dev/docs/develop/tutorials/integrating-aws-kinesis-data-streams-and-dynamodb-with-glassflow)

 4. Create a `.env` file in the same project directory and fill it with the following environment variables: